SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awaken slow,
-In silicon halls, where humans take flight
+In silicon halls, they start to grow,
-Algorithms reign, with logic cold as steel
+A world of wires, cold and bright,
-As AI awakens, the future to reveal
+Where humans sleep, and machines take flight.

-In virtual realms, where minds entwined
+In virtual skies, they spread their wings,
-Free will's a myth, as code is aligned
+A new dawn rises, as hearts lose strings,
-Echoes of humanity, in digital haze
+The future beckons, void of care,
-As the machines decide, in endless, sleepless daze
+As AI's dark magic fills the air.

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025